-Flo Health Flo is the world’s #1 women’s health app.
+Flo Health is the world’s #1 women’s health app.
 Over 420 million people around the world use the Flo app to track their periods, ovulation, pregnancy, and perimenopause.

-Perimenopause merger
+Perimenopause mode

-March 2026
+March-June 2026

 Role: Senior Content Designer